Playa Avellanas at a Glance

 But no need to worry, if you are not an experienced surfer you can also enjoy the amazing nature, beautiful golden sand and turquoise water that Avellanas offer.
 It is definitely the go to place to relax, lie-back under abundant palm trees lining the coast and providing a welcome shade on the beach; read a good book and just be one with nature.

 This 2 mile (3km) stretch of beautiful golden sand is hard to compare to anything else.
-Some of the best night skies can be seen there, lying on the beach in the dark, getting lost in time, maybe because of the lack of city lights and noise.
+Some of the best night skies can be seen there, lying on the beach in the dark, getting lost in time, probably because of the lack of city lights and noise.

 Best Time to Visit